 The primary purpose of the Mindcoolness blog is for me to make sense of the world—in all of its physical, mental, volitional, emotional, and spiritual aspects—and, of course, to help you, my fellow men and loyal readers, make sense of it, too.
-For even though I was academically trained in both philosophy and science, I was never convinced that such knowledge could be enough to truly understand reality and be effective in it.
+For even though I was academically trained in both philosophy and interdisciplinary science, I was never convinced that such knowledge would be sufficient to truly understand reality and be effective in it.

-Further, my more focused purpose is to seek out the optimal state of my bodymind.
+My more focused purpose is to seek out the optimal state of the bodymind.
 This ideal psychophysical state is what I call mindcoolness—a concept I have defined in various ways before:

 - as ataraxia